ThibautBremand/ebay-watchdog/README.md

 ![watchdoge](https://user-images.githubusercontent.com/9871294/123490445-4d546a80-d614-11eb-9889-520df15e594e.jpg)

-This project is based on [this one](https://github.com/samjmckenzie/ebay-monitor), but reworked and simplified.
+This project is based on [this one](https://github.com/samjmckenzie/ebay-monitor), but reworked, simplified and with great new features.

 ## Quick start
 - Make sure Golang is installed on your machine.